llafuente/bootstrap-grunt/README.markdown

 ## Introduction

-Grunfile.js is not reusable. bootstrap-grunt help you to organize your Gruntfile, splitting it in small files.
+bootstrap-grunt help you to configure Grunt in a maintainable way.

+Grunfile grows out of control easily. bootstrap-grunt break up Grunfile into many small-reusable files.

-# Example Guntfile.js
+# Guntfile.js

 ```js